marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 ### 12:40

 Time for the lunch break!
 Even though I had prepared my lunch up-front and took it with me upstairs, I really enjoyed being able to have a small break.
 At this moment, I was still annoyed with the weird resizing webcam issues, so it was good to have a short break for my laptop.
-Lian dropped out of the call because we would now switch over to Floor Drees and Marek as the hosts.
+Lian dropped out of the call because we would now switch over to Floor Drees and Marek Kuczynski as the hosts.
 I invited them to the group call, set up their webcam sources, and updated the hosts' names in OBS to match theirs.
 I also added the next speaker, Sven Al Hamad, to the group call and configured his prerecorded session and name.
 So far, so good.

 ### 13:20

 When the break was almost over, I counted down out loud again, so Floor and Marek would know the exact moment of go live.
 I LOL'd about the introduction Floor gave when she mentioned that Marek would explain why they are 'arch enemies' 🤣.
+Floor works at Microsoft and Marek at AWS.
+I love the fact that they could host together, it shows we have a fun and respectful community 🧡.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2020/05/12/08-floorandmarek.jpg" alt="Hilarious intro by Floor and Marek.">